andrempeixoto/get-done/README.md

 # GET DONE
 This my first (Vanilla) JavaScript webapp.
-It is a To-Do list that was developed based on the Starter course of Rocketseat.
+It is a To-Do list that was developed based on Rocketseat's Starter course.

-It is hosted at [peixotodev.com/get-done](https://peixotodev.com/get-done) and it is free to use.
-The current version is 2.1.
+It is hosted at [andrempeixoto.github.io/get-done](https://andrempeixoto.github.io/get-done) and it is free to use.
+Current version is 2.1.

-All data is stored in your browser's local storage and the server doesn't store any information entered.
+All data is stored in your browser's local storage.